croquet/croquet/historic/sdk/tutorials/1_1_hello_world.md

 If you created a new Pen from scratch (not forking one of the tutorials here) and you want the same join-by-QR functionality:

 * add the pen `https://codepen.io/croquet/pen/OemewR` as an additional external resource (in the same way you included the Croquet.js library above) - it will automatically add a QR code linked to your Pen.
-*  make sure to call `Croquet.startSession` with a fixed `random` session option (like in the "Hello World" example above) to make every visitor of your Pen joins the same session.

 ## Using a QR Code for Production
 [TODO: Normal QR Code generation description]